Required Landlord Disclosures

 If your rental property was built before 1978, you must provide prospective tenants with the following:

-- An EPA-approved pamphlet detailing information on identifying and controlling any lead-based paint hazards in the building, called Protect Your Family From Lead In Your Home (print the PDF from the EPA in multiple languages).
+- An EPA-approved pamphlet detailing information on identifying and controlling any lead-based paint hazards in the building, called Protect Your Family From Lead In Your Home.

 - Any and all known information regarding lead-based paint and related hazards pertaining to your specific building.
 For buildings with multiple units, this requirement includes any records concerning common areas and other units, when the information was discovered as a result of a full-building evaluation.